deso-protocol/run/README.md

     * On Mac and Windows, Docker comes with Docker Compose
     * On Linux you need to install Docker Engine and Docker Compose separately
 2. Execute `./run.sh`
+    * Optionally, any arguments passed to `./run.sh` will be piped to the `docker-compose up` command.
+E.g. `./run.sh -d`
-2. Visit http://bitclout.me.
+3. Visit http://bitclout.me.
 This domain is aliased to your local machine so it will allow you to interact with your local node.

 ## Check sync progress